Decide for yourself which is the best wax for candles after comparing paraffin vs. soy wax vs. beeswax side by side.

 Since it’s an all-natural product, it can have quite a bit of variation in color, quality, and melting point, which makes it one of the more difficult candle waxes to work with.

-And while it is produced in nature and is supposed to be healthy for indoor air quality, beeswax is not considered vegan and many people don’t consider it to be an environmentally friendly option, since the bee
+And while it is produced in nature and is supposed to be healthy for indoor air quality, beeswax is not considered vegan and many people don’t consider it to be an environmentally friendly option.

 Yellow vs. White Beeswax